Specification: Ballerina Constraint Library

 which should be explicitly called by the developer to

 validate the constraints.
-If the validation is successful then this function returns the type descriptor of the
+If the validation is successful then this function returns the validated value, else

 The following is the definition of the validate